 Nuisance factor here doesn’t go much beyond the fact that there are seemingly 100’s of tailor shops trying to sell you a suit on the basis that they have a photo of Judi Dench visiting their store.
 If you are looking for a suit then be sure to shop around and preferably seek independent reviews of the quality of their goods and service.

 Other than that it is a nice place to chill out for a few days, with all the main sights very close to each other and all easily accessible via a relaxing boat tour around the lake.
 Take a few days and appreciate perhaps the most naturally charming city in all of India.

-‘The Golden City’ as it is known due to it’s proximity to the desert is the final Western frontier for many travellers in India.
-It’s not far from the Pakistan border and you can get pretty close to it by taking a camel or jeep safari into the desert, which is one of the highlights of a visit to Jaisalmer.
+‘The Golden City’ as it is known due to its proximity to the desert is the final Western frontier for many travellers in India.
+It’s not far from the Pakistan border and you can get pretty close to it by taking a camel or jeep safari into the desert, easily one of the best things to do in Rajasthan.
 Trips range from just an afternoon to upwards of a week and it’s certainly worth doing an overnight trip for a bit of stargazing in the vastness of the Thar Desert.

 There is another impressive fort here, which unlike most of the other ones in Rajasthan is still inhabited, which adds to its intrigue.
-It is also a great place to buy leather and silver jewelry but be warned bargaining is expected and the first price you are quoted is probably 4 times what the owner is prepared to sell it for so barter down as much as you can and pretend to lose interest and eventually you should get a fair price.
+It is also a great place to buy leather and silver jewelry but be warned bargaining is expected and the first price you are quoted is probably many times what the owner is prepared to sell it for.
+Barter down as much as you can and pretend to lose interest and eventually you should get a fair price.

 These are the typical tourist places to visit in Rajasthan but they by no means feel overrun by visitors.
 If you have more time or just want more unexplored places in Rajasthan, consider the likes of Khuri, Kuldhara, Karauli and Dungarpur.